mku11/Salmon-AES-CTR/libs/projects/SalmonLibs.VS2022/README.txt

 1. Microsoft Visual Studio
 For additional requirements for each subproject see README.md in its respective folder.
 2. If you want to build the AES intrinsics for Intel x86 (optional) you will need Microsoft Visual Studio C++ package (Visual Studio installer).
+3. To build the android native library you have to build first the gradle project under: libs/projects/salmon-libs-gradle-android/.
+Make sure you folow the instructions in the README.md file to build the release version of the library.

 To build the native libraries you will need TinyAES
 To download Tiny Aes source code from the project root folder type: